a-ev/DACE.jl/docs/src/index.md

 - merge the forked DACE library back to [upstream](https://github.com/dacelib/dace), if possible
 - release the DACE\_jll package with [Yggdrasil](https://github.com/JuliaPackaging/Yggdrasil)
 - move the DACE.jl package under the [dacelib](https://github.com/dacelib) organisation on GitHub, if possible

+## Differences compared to the C++ interface

+### DA constructor

+The `DA` constructor is different in the Julia interface compared to C++.
+In C++ if you create a `DA` object with a single argument the behaviour is different depending on whether the argument is an integer or double.
+For example, in C++:

+- `DA(1)` creates a DA object representing 1.0 times the independent variable number 1
+- `DA(1.0)` creates a DA object with the constant part equal to 1.0
+- `DA(1, 1.0)` or `DA(1, 1)` both create a DA representing 1.0 times the independent variable number 1 (same as first bullet point above)

+In Julia with CxxWrap, there is an issue detecting the difference between integer and double when passing a single value on Windows, resulting in huge numbers of warnings being printed to screen.
+Therefore, in the Julia interface we have:

+- `DA(1)` and `DA(1.0)` both create a DA object with the constant part equal to 1.0
+- `DA(1, 1.0)` or `DA(1, 1)` both create a DA representing 1.0 times the independent variable number 1